Ozil departure puts focus on German relations with Turkish community

 The following content is sourced from external partners.
 We cannot guarantee that it is suitable for the visually or hearing impaired.

-FILE PHOTO: Soccer Football - World Cup - Group F - Germany vs Sweden - Fisht Stadium, Sochi, Russia - June 23, 2018 Germany's Mesut Ozil before the match REUTERS/Michael Dalder/File Photo(reuters_tickers)

-BERLIN (Reuters) - German football player Mesut Ozil's decision to quit the national team due to "racism and disrespect" he faced over his Turkish roots threw a spotlight on Monday on the country's relations with its largest immigrant community.
+BERLIN (Reuters) - German football star Mesut Ozil's decision to quit the national team due to "racism and disrespect" he faced over his Turkish roots triggered a bad-tempered public debate on Monday about the country's relations with its largest immigrant community.

 The most prominent German politician of Turkish origin said it would be difficult for the head of the national football association to stay in the role, adding that Ozil's departure would only be welcomed by those who opposed diversity.

-The player, who faced a barrage of criticism for having his photograph taken with Turkey's authoritarian President Tayyip Erdogan in May, was especially piqued by criticism from German Football Association (DFB) head Reinhard Grindel, who he said blamed him for Germany crashing out of this year's tournament.
+The player, who came under fire for having his photograph taken with Turkey's authoritarian President Tayyip Erdogan in May, was especially piqued by criticism from German Football Association (DFB) head Reinhard Grindel, who he said blamed him for Germany crashing out of this year's tournament.

+A spokesman for the DFB did not respond immediately when asked for a comment from Grindel.

 Cem Ozdemir, the former head of the Greens party and the most prominent politician of Turkish background, said it would be difficult for Grindel to do his job in future given the diverse reality of Germany and its football team.